 I elected to begin by hiking the Judge Branch Trail, which starts out flat and easy.
-It follows Judge Branch about a mile before crossing the stream and connecting with South Old Mac Trail.
+It follows Judge Branch about a mile before crossing the branch and connecting with South Old Mac Trail.

 Because of these discrepancies, I'm only guessing that my hike today was 7.2 miles.
 Perhaps someday I'll bring a GPS here to check the distances.

 South Old Mac is one of the most popular trails in the park, so it is well-worn.
-Roots and rocks are occasional hazards.
-In the summer, the trail adds to the fun with a bountiful offering of poison ivy.
+Roots and rocks were occasional hazards for me in this section.

-After a couple tenths of a mile down the Lookout Tower Trail, the junction to North Old Mac Trail is found.
-This sign also contains an inaccuracy.
-It says the fire tower is .25 miles away, but is really another .5 miles past that point.
-Though it's hard to see in this photo, someone has scratched into the sign the actual distance, .75 miles.
+After a couple tenths of a mile down the Lookout Tower Trail, I reached the junction with North Old Mac Trail.
+A sign there also contained an inaccuracy.
+It said the fire tower was .25 miles away but is really a half-mile more than that.

 They intend to start from Mount Katahdin on June 29 and head south.